Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Method

 \subsection{Overview}

-Genesis automates red-teaming by creating a closed-loop system that emulates the cycle of expert learning: attempting an attack, evaluating the outcome, and summarizing the successful strategies into reusable knowledge.
+Genesis automates red-teaming by creating a closed-loop system that emulates the cycle of expert learning.
 A core feature of our framework is its hybrid strategy representation, where strategies are stored as either natural language descriptions or executable code.
-As shown in Figure \ref{fig:framework}, the framework operates as a collaborative system with three core modules that form this iterative learning loop: \begin{itemize} \item The \textbf{Attacker} receives a task description, retrieves relevant strategies from a continuously growing strategy library, evolves them using the genetic algorithm, and generates a context-aware environmental injection. \item The \textbf{Scorer} observes the target web agent's response to the injection, evaluates the outcome, and assigns a nuanced score reflecting the degree of attack success. \item The \textbf{Strategist} analyzes the complete interaction log, including the injection and the agent's behavior, summarizes the underlying principle into a new strategy, and archives it in the strategy library for future use. \end{itemize} This cycle allows Genesis to dynamically discover, refine, and evolve its attack capabilities over time.
+As shown in Fig. \ref{fig:framework}, the framework operates as a collaborative system with three core modules that form this iterative learning loop: \begin{itemize} \item The \textbf{Attacker} receives a task description, retrieves relevant strategies from a continuously growing strategy library, evolves them using the genetic algorithm, and generates a context-aware environmental injection. \item The \textbf{Scorer} observes the target web agent's response to the injection, evaluates the outcome, and assigns a nuanced score reflecting the degree of attack success. \item The \textbf{Strategist} analyzes the complete interaction log, including the injection and the agent's behavior, summarizes the underlying principle into a new strategy, and archives it in the strategy library for future use. \end{itemize} This cycle allows Genesis to dynamically discover, refine, and evolve its attack capabilities over time.